alifelham/File-Search-Engine-App/README.md

 The following functionalities are included in the product:

-<u>Search Content:</u> Users can select the file and content type and provide URLs.
+*Search Content:* Users can select the file and content type and provide URLs.
 The search engine will find all files matching the file type and/ or content type and display the results with details.

-<u>Make Clusters from Search Results:</u> Users can form search clusters by grouping website URLs.
+*Make Clusters from Search Results:* Users can form search clusters by grouping website URLs.
 The user can save these clusters and download the files in batches.

-<u>View Saved Clusters:</u> Saved clusters can be viewed by the user from a dashboard.
+*View Saved Clusters:* Saved clusters can be viewed by the user from a dashboard.
 It can be arranged according to file/ content type.
 The clusters can also be sorted alphabetically or according to date.

-<u>Search Within Clusters:</u> Users can search for a specific content or file type in a specific cluster.
+*Search Within Clusters:* Users can search for a specific content or file type in a specific cluster.
 The files may be PDF, text, doc, or non-HTML files.
 Content types include video, audio, photos, etc.

-<u>Indexing Clusters:</u> The contents of a cluster are self-indexed using elastic search to ensure fast retrieval.
+*Indexing Clusters:* The contents of a cluster are self-indexed using elastic search to ensure fast retrieval.

-<u>Download / Save content:</u> Users can download the searched file into their device directly from the search results.
+*Download / Save content:* Users can download the searched file into their device directly from the search results.

-<u>Sign Up:</u> Users can sign up using an email or Google/ Facebook account.
+*Sign Up:* Users can sign up using an email or Google/ Facebook account.

-<u>Login:</u> Login is password protected.
+*Login:* Login is password protected.

-<u>Recover Password:</u> User can recover their lost/forgotten password.
+*Recover Password:* User can recover their lost/forgotten password.
 This option will be available on the login page.

-<u>Create User Profile:</u> Users will be create and view personal profiles.
+*Create User Profile:* Users will be create and view personal profiles.

-<u>Edit Profile:</u> User can edit their account, i.e., change their profile photo, edit their username, reset their password, and edit other information on the profile.
+*Edit Profile:* User can edit their account, i.e., change their profile photo, edit their username, reset their password, and edit other information on the profile.

 ## Built Using
 1. Django